 As a VISIONS leader, you are the continuation of many years of programs in our locations.
-These communities expect and look forward to VISIONS returning year after year.
-As such, you are expected to uphold our standing reputation with our host communities, and to be a positive ambassador.
-You will need to treat community members with respect and regard for their cultural norms and expectations to the participants, and expect respectful behavior from them.
-You will interact with and work within the community in a respectful and kind manner.
+These communities look forward to VISIONS returning year after year.
+We need you to uphold our reputation and relationships with host communities and be a positive ambassador.
+You will need to treat community members with respect and regard for their cultural norms and follow certain parameters during the program, including a modest dress code.

-Structure of the team: Each program leader team has one director and a group of leaders (from 2 to 4 people).
+Team Structure: Each program team has one director and a group of leaders (2 – 4).
 Sometimes there may be 2 co-directors working together.
-The director is in charge of the budget, Circle, and scheduling.
+The director is in charge of the budget, group meetings and scheduling.
 The director has the final say, and the rest of the leaders operate on the same plane.
-There will most likely be between 12 and 25 kids on the program, and we maintain an average ratio of 1 leader to every 4 or 5 kids.
+There will most likely be 15 to 25 kids on the program, and we maintain an average ratio of 1 leader to every 4 or 5 kids.

-Honcho roles: Each leader team has a med honcho, a photo honcho, and a food honcho (established during leader training).
+Honcho Roles: Each team has a med, photo and food honcho (established during leader training).

-- The photo honcho is responsible for documenting the program and sending photos back to the office during the program.
-He/she will also organize and compile participants’ photos at the end of the program.
+- The Photo Honcho is responsible for taking and sending photos to the office during the program.
+They also organize and compile participants’ photos at the end of the program.

-Living situation: You will live with the kids at our homebase.
+Living Situation: You will live with the kids and leader team at our homebase.
 VISIONS lives in local neighborhoods within the community, not resorts or hotels, and we value the interaction and authentic experience that comes from this living situation.
-That being said, our lodging is not fancy.
-It is clean and comfortable, but will most likely be more rustic than what you’re used to.
-Electricity and running water are available at all of our sites, though they are often unreliable.

-Driving: In some locations you and the other leaders will be the primary drivers of the group.
-This requires very skillful and careful driving, especially in foreign countries.
-Driving is the number-one safety concern in many places.
-In some locations, being able to drive a manual car is required.
+Driving: In some locations, you and the other leaders will be the primary drivers of the group.
+This requires skillful and careful driving.
+Driving is a primary safety concern, and leaders are expected to drive lawfully and prudently.

-Language requirement: If you are interested in working in a Spanish-language location (Dominican Republic, Ecuador & Galápagos or Peru) you must be proficient in Spanish and ready to speak the language with the locals and with the kids.
+Language Requirement: If you are interested in working in a Spanish-language location, you must be proficient in the language and ready to speak it with the local people and with the kids.

 Overview of the job from start to finish

-Arrival at the program location: After training you will have about 5-7 days in your program location before the kids arrive.
-During this week you will set up the program on the ground.
-Among other tasks, you will clean and physically arrange our homebase (setting up bunk beds, the kitchen, etc), finalize activities, check out the worksites, meet with local contacts, shop for food, memorize participant information, arrange the pickup and drop-off schedule and mesh with other team leaders.
+On-Site Training: After training in Bozeman, you will have about one week at your program location before the kids arrive.
+This is time for ongoing, site-specific training and program setup.
+Among other tasks, you will clean and arrange our homebase (set up bunk beds, kitchen, et cetera), finalize activities, check out the worksites, meet with local contacts, shop for food, memorize participant information, arrange a pickup and drop-off schedule and mesh with other team leaders.
 This is a jam-packed week of full days and evenings.

-During the program: You will work 6 days a week, with one day off per week.
-On your day off, you are free to do as you wish, and should not have any responsibilities during that time.
-For those 6 work days, you are “on” 24/7, which means you will be constantly interacting with the kids, leaders, and community members.
-Most Mondays through Fridays will be at a worksite where you are expected to fully participate and model a strong work ethic for the kids.
+Program: You will work six days a week, with one day off per week.
+For those six work days, you will be constantly interacting with the kids, other leaders and community members.
+Most Mondays through Fridays will be at a worksite where you are expected to participate and model a strong work ethic.
 One day a week, you will stay back at homebase with your homebase crew (a group of participants), and you will clean the homebase and cook meals for the group.
-You will participate in the scheduled activities in the afternoons and on weekends, unless you are on your day off.
+You will also participate in scheduled activities during the afternoons and weekends.
+Read more about typical daily life on a VISIONS program here.

 Final Job Notes

-It is truly rewarding to see the impact that a VISIONS program has on the participants, and you will be a crucial component of that positive experience for them.
-If you feel you would be a good fit for our programs, please fill out the application on our Jobs page, and we will get in touch with you.
-Thank you!
+It is rewarding to see the impact that a VISIONS program has on the participants.
+Leaders are a crucial component of that positive experience.
+If you feel you would be a good fit for our programs, please complete the application.

 Leader training begins June 15th, 2019 in Bozeman, Montana, and leaders are responsible for their own travel to Bozeman.
 VISIONS then flies leaders from training to their program sites on June 20th or 21st.
 On-site training and preparations continue for at least one week until the participants arrive.
 Employment ends late-July to mid-August, depending on the site.